 Course No. ED459J, ED559J

 Do you find yourself searching for happiness and never quite reaching it?
 Have you come to the realization that your health is not what it should be: extra pounds, fast food, and health implications?
 Healthy living is being offered to help you unleash your own power to recover and harness your energy for full health benefits.
 Uncover the surprising way in which your body is connected to the afflictions of civilization.
 Investigate the power of living in a more healthful way through your diet exercise, sleep, reactions to stress, mindfulness, and more.
-If your goal is to live a long and healthy life to the fullest, then you don’t want to miss out on this course.
+If your goal is to live a long and healthy life to the fullest, then you don’t want to miss this course.
 This course will highlight how the current pressure and stress in modern life have removed us from our biological needs and are making us ill.
 It is also about how to avoid this distress and find a way to happiness.
-This course is practical, disarming, loaded with research, and will literally ignite and inspire you to change and Go Wild.
+This course is practical, disarming, loaded with research, and will ignite and inspire you to change and Go Wild.
 If you are looking to manage your stress levels, find more energy, improve your sleep, and sharpen your mental skills, join me for an experience that will help you secure a healthier, happier future.
 Healthy Living NOW!
-This course is appropriate for grades K-12 instructors, administrators, parents.
+This course is appropriate for grades K-12 instructors, administrators, and parents.

 Course No. ED458z, ED558z